JBR-beans/AssignmentManagementSolution/README.md

 Running Tests
 - open AssignmentManagementSystem.sln in Visual Studio
-- find “Test” in top toolbar -> select “Run All Tests
+- find â€œTestâ€ in top toolbar -> select â€œRun All Tests
 - analyze results to find areas that need more coverage

 Architecture